energyapps/utility-scale-solar-through-years/README.md

 	* child.html
 		- For reference, contains the minimal html/js needed on the child page in order for the above parent page to work.
 This is embedded within "default.html" and "script.js" so there is no need to add it anywhere.
 	* pym.min.js is a copy of the pym library.

-## Ideal Work flow

-	* You will create your content in index.html, script.js, and style.css.
-	* These files will then be merged into the default.html using Jekyll pages.
-	* When you create your "map" on cms.doe.gov, simply use pym to reference the url path of your live github pages graphic.
-		- See the above folder titled "pym_files/" to understand how to use pym on your CMS page.

 ## Notes
 	- used to use Foundation CSS a lot (link to that app frame)
 	- needs, update the styles to be current with the new css.
 	- Crowbar for D3

-Public Domain